matthiaskaeding/showstats/README.md

 - For full compatibility with pandas.DataFrames install as `pip install showstats[pandas]`.

+- Numbers with many digits are automatically converted to scientific notation.

 - Because **showstats** uses polars as backend, its really fast: \<1 second for a 1,000,000 × 1,000 data frame, running on a M1 MacBook.